Alscenic/shared-unity-utils/README.md

   * PlayerInput
     * A unique way to intercept player input.
 The reason this package requires UnityEngine.Input.
 Basically routes specific InputActions directly through UnityEvents.
 * Audio
-  * Audio.cs
   * class AudioData
     * Stores information used to play audio.
   * class Audio
     * Call Audio.Play() with your AudioData to easily play some audio.
-  * AudioManager.cs
   * AudioManager
     * Created automatically at runtime.
 * Classes
   * Extensions
     * Various extensions.